athanzli/PASCode/README.md

 - If you run into errors regarding *sparse tensor*: This is a common issue.
 See https://github.com/pyg-team/pytorch_geometric/discussions/7866#discussioncomment-7970609 for the solution.

 ## Usage guide
-If the user only wants a quick run to get PAC scores without caring about customizations for better accuray and controls over some of the key modules, use this function:
+If the user only wants a quick run to get PAC scores without caring much about customizations for better accuray and controls, use this function:

 ```python
 import scanpy as sc